canonical/kafka-k8s-operator/docs/tutorial/manage-passwords.md

 This is part of the [Charmed Apache Kafka K8s Tutorial](index.md).

-## Manage passwords

 Passwords help to secure our cluster and are essential for security.
 Over time it is a good practice to change the password frequently.
 Here we will go through setting and changing the password both for the admin user and external Apache Kafka users managed by the data-integrator.

-### Admin user
+## Admin user

 The admin user password management is handled directly by the charm, by using Juju actions.

-#### Retrieve the admin password
+### Retrieve the admin password

 As previously mentioned, the admin password can be retrieved by running the `get-admin-credentials` action on the Charmed Apache Kafka application: